 An example of Team and Individual OKRs

-The brain’s focused state consumes 25% of your body’s energy, yet it takes a toll on your mental stamina.
+The brain is wired to alternate between focused and unfocused states.
+The brain’s focused state consumes 25% of your body’s energy, yet it affects your mental stamina.
 Excessive focus tires the brain, making you lose control, become more impulsive, irritable, and less willing to collaborate.
-This occurs because the brain is wired to alternate between focused and unfocused states.

 The Pomodoro cycle at a glance

 The best productivity strategy regarding your prioritization processes is the Eisenhower Matrix.
-This methodology covers just about everything you need to know about when to tackle AND juggle between urgent and important tasks.
+This methodology covers just about everything you need to know about when to tackle AND juggle urgent and important tasks.
 In addition, you need to establish your productivity curve.
-There are certain times during the day in which you are naturally more productive.
-Don’t fight against your natural highs and lows, but focus and plan your most important tasks then.
+There are certain times during the day when you are naturally more productive.
+Don’t fight against your natural highs and lows; focus and plan your most important tasks.

-Another useful tip that applies to prioritization is to challenge your thinking and discard the sunk cost fallacy.
-Just because you’ve poured in dozens of hours into a project, it doesn’t mean you need to prioritize it over what truly matters.
+Another helpful tip for prioritization is to challenge your thinking and discard the sunk cost fallacy.
+Just because you’ve poured dozens of hours into a project doesn’t mean you need to prioritize it over what truly matters.
 The best thing you can do is to stop, reschedule, and refocus on what’s meaningful.
 This is how you can stay truly productive.
-Busyness does not mean engagement, nor deep work.
+Busyness means neither engagement nor deep work.

-In order to be truly productive, you must have a clear path to success.
-Be patient, write down your goals, objectives, and initiatives.
+To be truly productive, you must have a clear path to success.
+Be patient.
+Write down your goals, objectives, and initiatives.
 Take the time to research and break down the project into actionable tasks.
 Review them monthly or weekly.

 For teamwork, a great way to plan and visualize tasks and activities is to use Gantt charts.
-You can create dependencies to understand how tasks relate to each other, spot the most critical tasks, and share the project progress.
-If you are not familiar with Gantt charts, read this comprehensive guide on how to make a Gantt chart and this article on how to use it to plan your projects.
+You can create dependencies to understand how tasks relate, spot the most critical tasks, and share the project progress.
+If you are unfamiliar with Gantt charts, read this comprehensive guide on how to make a Gantt chart and this article on how to use it to plan your projects.

-In addition, this Beginner’s Guide to Using Project Planning Software will help you save time, be more productive, and learn the ropes of project planning.
-Ask yourself these seven questions before starting or taking on a new project, so you don’t fall into common project management fallacies.
-If you want to take this to the next level, study A Very Practical Guide to Start Managing Your Projects.
+In addition, the tools on this list of the best project planning software will help you save time, be more productive, and learn the ropes of project planning.
+Ask yourself these seven questions before starting or taking on a new project so you don’t fall into common project management fallacies.
+To take this to the next level, study A Very Practical Guide to Start Managing Your Projects.

 GTD Diagram to get you started

 Gamify habit-building.
-Apps like Habitica, Epic Win (iOS only) and Loop Habit Tracker help you achieve your goals, be more productive, and have fun while at it.
+Apps like Habitica, Epic Win (iOS only), and Loop Habit Tracker help you achieve your goals, be more productive, and have fun.
 If you want a simple habit tracker for your daily routine, try out Nomie, an open-source app that prides itself on taking privacy matters seriously – no accounts, no Google login, no user tracking.

 - Turn every task into actionable subtasks.
 Even better, write them as tasks you could each complete in a sitting/timebox (1.5–2 hours).

-- Definitely implement the Eisenhower Matrix to create master lists and to-do lists in terms of importance and urgency.
+- Implement the Eisenhower Matrix to create master lists and to-do lists in terms of importance and urgency.

 - Create a “Done” list.
-If you feel like you’re not doing enough, and that the to-do list is too daunting, write things you managed to pull off these past days.
-It could inspire you and the memory of having succeeded can you give you extra motivation.
+If you feel like you’re not doing enough and that the to-do list is too daunting, write things you managed to pull off these past few days.
+It could inspire you, and the memory of having succeeded before can you give you extra motivation.

 - Use Kanban boards that are simple, visible, and accessible to keep track of your tasks.
-If you are not familiar with Kanban methodology, check out 12 Kanban Board Examples for Beginners and What Are Kanban Boards and Rules to Use Them.
+If you are unfamiliar with Kanban methodology, check out 12 Kanban Board Examples for Beginners and What Are Kanban Boards and Rules to Use Them.

-TIP: The best productivity methodology for good organization is the Eisenhower Matrix.
+Tip: The best productivity methodology for a good organization is the Eisenhower Matrix.

 The Eisenhower Decision Matrix at a glance

 Also, you would be surprised to analyze people’s perception of time.
-They believe they’ve been working for hours, but if they were to check their timer, it would be significantly less.
-What’s worse, their 5-minute water cooler break could as well substitute their lunch break.
-To boost your productivity, it is crucial to track your time.
-Test a few productivity apps.
+They believe they’ve been working for hours to complete their tasks, but if they were to check their timer, it would be significantly less.
+What’s worse, their 5-minute water cooler break could as well substitute for their lunch break.

-TIP: Here are the top 5 time-tracking apps you can check out along with a detailed report on the best time-tracking software of 2021, tested and reviewed.
+Tip: Here are the best five employee time tracking software you can check out for simple employee monitoring, along with a detailed report on the best time-tracking software of 2023, tested and reviewed.

-Besides the basics of ergonomy, your work environment/workspace – be it digital or analog, remote or not – needs a certain degree of order.
+Besides the basics of ergonomy, your work environment/workspace—digital or analog, remote or not—needs a certain degree of order.
 The excuse that a messy desk is a sign of genius should no longer be tolerated because the messiness can get out of hand.
-A study in the field of neuroscience shows that our brain likes order and tidiness, and that “constant visual reminders of disorganization drain our cognitive resources and reduce our ability to focus”.
+A study in neuroscience shows that our brain likes order and tidiness and that “constant visual reminders of disorganization drain our cognitive resources and reduce our ability to focus.”

-Clutter is caused usually not by poor organizational skills, but poor time management.
+Clutter is usually caused not by poor organizational skills but by poor time management.
 What can you do?
 Roll up your sleeves and apply some of these tips:

 - Just take 5 minutes per workspace a day to keep it reasonably tidy.